Native Youth Learning Centre

 - Drop-in hours five days a week (no drop in on days when certification courses are being taught in the learning centre)

-- Tutoring two days a week, in partnership with UBC’s Trek Program
+- Tutoring two days a week during the school year, in partnership with UBC’s Trek Program

 - Career-focused workshops